Am I an Owner or an Employee of My Business?

 If you are an Employee in a Corporation

 If you are an employee, you take a salary from the business.
 Your salary must be reasonable, and it is considered a deductible business expense.
-If you are working in your corporation, you are considered an employee.
+If you are working for your corporation, you are considered an employee.
 You can't work for nothing and you can't get paid too much.

 The corporation must give you a paycheck, just like other employees.
 The paycheck must including withholding of income taxes and FICA taxes (Social Security and Medicare).
 The corporation must also pay unemployment taxes and worker's compensation taxes on your earnings as an employee.